Volumes of moduli spaces of hyperbolic surfaces with cone points: Generalised Weil-Petersson symplectic form

 where the third equality uses the pullback formula $\kappa_1-\psi_{n+1}=\pi^*\kappa_1$ and the pushforward formula $\pi_*(\psi_{n+1}\pi^*\eta)=(2g-2+n)\eta$ for any $\eta\in H^*(\overline{\modm}_{g,n})$.

-A general volume $\text{Vol}(\modm_{g,n}^{\text{hyp}}(\mathbf{L}))$ is not expected to be given by evaluation of Mirzakhani's polynomial because the Deligne-Mumford compactification is not in general related to a compactification of $\modm_{g,n}^{\text{hyp}}(\mathbf{L})$.
-When there exists boundary geodesics of positive length together with cone points of cone angle greater than $\pi$, the results of Section~\ref{sec:compact} show that the boundary of a compactification, which consists of surfaces in where a cone point meets a boundary geodesic, necessarily has real codimension one, which is different to the Deligne-Mumford compactification.
+The volume $\mathrm{Vol}(\modm_{g,n}^{\mathrm{hyp}}(\mathbf{L}))$ for general $\mathbf{L}\in\br_{\geq0}^m\cup i \br_{>0}^n$ is not expected to be given by evaluation of Mirzakhani's polynomial because the Deligne-Mumford compactification is not in general related to a compactification of $\modm_{g,n}^{\mathrm{hyp}}(\mathbf{L})$.
+When there exists boundary geodesics of positive length together with cone points of cone angle greater than $\pi$, the results of Section~\ref{sec:compact} show that the boundary of a compactification, which consists of surfaces in which a cone point meets a boundary geodesic, necessarily has real codimension one, which is different to the Deligne-Mumford compactification.